White Hat Link Building Strategies To Grow Your Rankings and Traffic

 While there can be various different approaches in building backlinks, there are two main principles we should always hold on to:

 1. It’s first and foremost, about the quality of your content

 Really good content will always get links, period.
-That is, after all, the purpose of backlinks or inbound links as the online vote of confidence.
+That is, after all, the purpose of backlinks or inbound links is the online vote of confidence.

 We shouldn’t really overthink it, and on the other hand, there’s no shortcut around this principle.
-That is, no amount of link building tactics and efforts can help low-quality, thin, and irrelevant content.
-Link-building tactics will only amplify the performance of an already performing content.
+That is, no amount of link-building tactics and efforts can help low-quality, thin, and irrelevant content.
+Link-building tactics will only amplify the performance of already performing content.